Investigating Glyph Phonetic Information for Chinese Spell Checking: What Works and What's Next

 \paragraph{Model training on the CSC task does not enrich glyph and phonetic information}

-We also performed the same two probes using models fine-tuned on the SIGHAN dataset.
-We aimed to investigate whether the training for the CSC task could add glyph and phonetic information to the embeddings, and the results are shown in Table \ref{compare_after_csc}.
-We found that the difference between the fine-tuned and untrained models was almost negligible, indicating that the relevant information is primarily encoded during the pre-training stage.
+We perform the same two probes using models fine-tuned on the SIGHAN dataset.
+We aim to investigate whether the training for the CSC task could add glyph and phonetic information to the embeddings, and the results are shown in Table \ref{compare_after_csc}.
+We found that the difference between the fine-tuned and untrained models is almost negligible, indicating that the relevant information is primarily encoded during the pre-training stage.